-For M2 category vehicles that are equipped with a device limiting vehicle speed to 100 km/h, the speed range of the motorway driving shall properly cover a range between 90 and 100 km/h.
+For M2 category vehicles that are equipped with a device permanently limiting vehicle speed to 100 km/h, the speed range of the motorway driving shall properly cover a range between 90 and 100 km/h.
 The vehicle’s velocity shall be above 90 km/h for at least 5 minutes.

+Medium operation is characterised by speeds above 60 km/h and up to 100 km/h.

+8.2 Shares of trip operations

+The following composition of the trip operation broadly reflects the operation in contracting parties applying WLTC 4 and 3 phases: